X

 Color Studies are an incredibly convenient way of saving time and experimenting with colors for any serious painting that you're planning on doing.
 They are a quick and easy way of reproducing the feeling and mood that you're trying to impart to painting and doing it efficiently.

-With a little bit of practice, you can master this tool and use it create any mood that you want in your paintings.
+With a little bit of practice, you can master this tool and use it to create any mood that you want in your paintings.

 We hope you found this guide useful, and we wish you all the best!